Ipswich was settled in 1633 in an area the Native Americans called Agawam. The town was incorporated as Ipswich the following year.

 The Bones of Masconomet - On March 6, 1659 a young man named Robert Cross dug up the remains of the Agawam chief Masconomet, and carried his skull on a pole through Ipswich streets, an act for which Cross was imprisoned, sent to the stocks, then returned to prison until a fine was paid.

-Little Neck, a photographic history - Featured image: “Wolf Moon” over Little Neck, January 1, 2018.
+Little Neck - Featured image: “Wolf Moon” over Little Neck, January 1, 2018.
 Photo by Susan Turner Po In 1639, two wealthy brothers William and Robert Paine (aka Payne) procured a grant of land in the town of Ipswich from the Massachusetts Bay Colony.
-In about 1649 Robert offered to “erect an edifice for the purpose of a … Continue reading Little Neck, a photographic history
+In about 1649 Robert offered to “erect an edifice for the purpose of a … Continue reading Little Neck

 Life in the Ipswich jails - The Ipswich stone jail on Green Street, built in 1806, was a notoriously cruel and inhospitable place.
 Sixteen British prisoners were kept hostage there during the War of 1812 and treated so cruelly that they were removed by the District marshal.